mmtekin/atp-tennis-predictor-analysis/README.md

 ></iframe>

 The relationship between ranking difference and win probability is strong and clear:
-- Players with better rankings (negative rank difference) win approximately 75% of matches
+- Players with better rankings (negative rank difference) win approximately significantly more matches than players with worse rankings (positive rank difference)
-- Equal rankings (~0 difference) correspond to ~50% win rates
+- Equal rankings (~0 difference) correspond to ~50% win rates which makes sense as this means they are evenly matched
-- Lower-ranked players (positive rank difference) win less than 25% of matches against opponents ranked 90+ spots higher
+- Lower-ranked players (positive rank difference) win less than 25% of matches against opponents ranked 90+ spots higher which means an upset is highly unlikely if the rankings are significantly different (70+).

-This strong correlation makes ranking difference a potentially powerful predictor for our model.
+This strong correlation makes ranking difference a potentially powerful predictor for my model.

 ### Interesting Aggregates